-Analyse different types of articles.
+Analyze different types of articles.
 People have different writing styles.
 You can learn something from everyone.
-When you do that, you will learn what you like, don’t like and what you want your writing style and voice to be. he
+When you do that, you will learn what you like, don’t like, and what you want your writing style and voice to be.

 2. Learn by doing/ Just write